Determination of pH in wine

 Method

 pH measures the dissociation grade of acids present in wine or must.
-It is determined with wine or must.
+The pH is determined through a colorimetric acid-base reaction in which a phenolic derivative, by the addition of wine or must, undergoes a discoloration.
 The discoloration, measured at 630 nm (end-point), is directly proportional to the pH.

 Calibration curve